top of page

 IMG_8531 copy-2.jpg

-©2025 HEATHER BIRD HARRIS STUDIO LLC
+©2025 HEATHER BIRD HARRIS STUDIO

 Any artwork and images of artwork are sole property of Heather Bird Harris and may not be reproduced or used for profit without the artist’s permission.
 Read more here.